ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

   intances match but one is more general than the other.
 Example:
   `instance forall a.
 C [a]` and `instance C [Int]`.
 Then, if there is a unique most-general instance (in this case the `C [a]` instance), use it for generating the derived constraints.
 The idea is that it summarise what is common among all the unifying instances, one of which may ultimately solve the constraint.

+* [AntC] BTW the (database) theory of Functional Dependencies doesn't entail there be an algorithm or formula to get from LHS to RHS.
+A database table is merely a long list of correspondences, in which the LHS position(s) act as an index to look up the RHS.
+Mark Jones' original ESOP paper § 6.1 'Ensuring that Dependencies are Valid' introduces inference/improvement "to ensure pairwise compatibility between instance declarations for" a class.\
+  Then in the case of classes like `HasField/GetField`, there will be only one instance for each combination of field label and record type; no risk of non-confluent type improvement between instances, because no other instances.
+This does suggest that _contra_ the current 'Wiggly arrows' proposal for `SetField`, the LHS of each FunDep include as many parameters as possible, to remove the risk of collisions.
+That is, not `x s -> t`, but `x s b -> t`; to cover the case where field `x`'s type is a parameter to `s`'s type, so changing the field's type to `b` should produce a type `t` also parametric on `b`.
+(If `s` happens to be not parametric on `b`, that does no harm.)

 --------------------------

 ## Examples of SingleChoiceInference